jpennors/tips_my_web/readme.md

 npm run build
 ```

-This will export the react app into js bundled files and make them available in the `tips_my_web/public/` directory.
+This will export the react app into javascript bundled files and make them available in the `tips_my_web/public/` directory.

 ### Launch the backend server